drzhnn/okwt/README.md

 `okwt --infile audio.wav --outfile wavetable.wav`

-If your synth still refuses to load the resulting file, then try adding metadata chunks, or resample to 256-frame wavetable (see [Advanced examples](#advanced-examples))
+If your synth still refuses to load the resulting file, then try adding metadata chunks, or resample to 256-frame wavetable (see [Advanced examples](#advanced-examples)).

+To save file as `.wt` wavetable use this command:

+`okwt --infile audio.wav --outfile wavetable.wt`

 #### Add chunks